polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 # Extending Hyperlambda with C#

-A 5 minute long read, about how you can extend Hyperlambda, with your own C# methods.
+A 5 minute long read, about how you can extend Hyperlambda with your own C# methods.
 After all, what would a DLS engine be without the ability to extend it with your own keywords?